leechseed/_setsunadev/_1_PRE-ALPHA_BUILD_CODENAME_BELLE/key_figures_RC3/4forsterfvrf_fantasy_vs_realism_framework_forster.md

 ---
-UID: "4ForsterFVRF"
+Author: Forster
-Title: "Fantasy vs Realism Framework"
+Date: 27/08/2024
-Author: "Forster"
+ELEMENT: STRUCTURE
-Date: "27/08/2024"
+Elaborated: 'True'
 Prima-Forma:
-  - "corpus"
+- corpus
-  - "narrative function"
+- narrative function
-DIR: "STRUCTURE"
+Summary: Realism seeks to depict life as it is, fantasy allows for the creation of worlds and scenarios beyond the constraints of reality.
-Summary: "Realism seeks to depict life as it is, fantasy allows for the creation of worlds and scenarios beyond the constraints of reality."
+Title: Fantasy vs Realism Framework
-Elaborated: "True"
+UID: 4ForsterFVRF
 ---
 ### Title: **Forster's Fantasy vs. Realism Framework**